Vodafone targets Frankfurt listing for mast unit in early 2021

 Photograph: AFP

-Vodafone, the world’s second biggest mobile operator, said on Friday it would list its towers unit, named Vantage Towers, in Frankfurt in early 2021.
+Vodafone, the world’s second biggest mobile operator, said on Friday it would list its towers business, named Vantage Towers, in Frankfurt in early 2021.

+Chief executive Nick Read said the launch of the new towers company was a major step in his strategy of improving the return from Vodafone’s assets.

+“Vantage Towers will also unlock further value for shareholders, notably through the IPO targeted for early 2021,” he said on Friday.

+Vodafone said it intended to retain a majority stake in Vantage Towers after the listing.

-It announced it would set up a European mast company worth upwards of €18 billion a year ago.
-The company, which has more than 68,000 mobile towers across nine European markets, became operational in May.
+The company announced the creation of a European mast company worth upwards of €18 billion a year ago.
+The spin-out, which has more than 68,000 mobile towers across nine European markets, became operational in May.

+Vodafone will be Vantage Tower’s anchor tenant, providing around 90 per cent of its revenue at launch, and it aims to add other long-term tenants to its infrastructure, Vodafone said.

+Vodafone also said on Friday it created Greece’s largest tower company through a deal with Crystal Almond, the controlling shareholder of Greek mobile operator Wind Hellas, which will be added to Vantage.

 Vodafone also reported a 1.3 per cent decline in first-quarter organic service revenue, which it said was mainly due to Covid-19 impacts.
 It reiterated its guidance for the year.